bytecurry/colliflower/README.md

 # colliflower
-Generic interfaces for lisp collections.
+Colliflower is a set of generic interfaces for lisp collections.